IRInvestor Relations

 The Company recognises the importance of contributing to solving issues aimed at realizing a sustainable society through the Group’s business activities.

 In May 2023, we established a Sustainability Committee and put in place a system to promote and strengthen sustainability initiatives across the Company.
-Furthermore, in July, we formulated a Basic Sustainability Policy and identified important issues that should be prioritised for the sustainable development of the Group and society.
-Going forward, we will continue to examine systematic initiatives and appropriate disclosure of KPIs, etc.
+Furthermore, in July of the same year, we formulated a Basic Sustainability Policy and identified and announced the important issues that should be prioritized for the sustainable development of the Group and society in four categories: environment, society, governance, and business.

 [Investment in human capital and intellectual property]